yegor256/blog/_drafts/maven-central.md

 ## Create Rultor Config

-Create `.rultor.yml` file in the root directory of your project ([reference page](http://doc.rultor.com/reference.html) explains this format in details):
+Create a `.rultor.yml` file in the root directory of your project ([reference page](http://doc.rultor.com/reference.html) explains this format in details):